 - They may seem numb or “shut down.”

-- Talk to your coach or family child care administrator for support any time you have a concern about a family.
+- Talk to your program manager, or administrator for support any time you have a concern about a family.

 - Understand that parents’ reactions (including anger, resentment, or avoidance) may be reactions to trauma.
 Do not take them personally.

 - Remember that parents who have experienced trauma are not “bad.”
 Blaming or judging them is likely to make the situation worse.

 - Recognize that all parents want the children to be safe and healthy.
 Compliment parents’ good decisions and healthy choices when you see them.

 - Stay calm and keep your voice as neutral and nonthreatening as possible.
 Model direct and honest communication.

 - Be consistent.
 When you make a commitment, follow through.

 - Be aware that you could experience secondary traumatic stress, which can occur when you see or hear about trauma experienced by others.
 This is more likely if you have been affected by abuse or neglect in the past.
 Take care of yourself and take time to address your own reactions when you feel you are getting overwhelmed.

 As a support staff member, there are many ways that you can support children and families that are experiencing stress.
 For example, the cook might share healthy recipes that are prepared at the program for families to try at home or make food accommodations for children with special dietary needs.
 The custodian might put together a resource list of cleaning supplies that are good for sanitizing or disinfecting.
 The maintenance staff might hold a parent workshop on fun building projects to try with school-agers.
 Finally, the front desk staff provide children and families with a consistent, friendly, warm interaction to start each day in a positive way.
 Support staff members play a critical role in supporting and strengthening families each day by creating and maintaining a program environment that is healthy, clean and safe.